Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Integrable defect

 \section{Integrable defect}

-The previous examples, dealing with the three different types of boundary conditions, illustrate how the integrability is a structural feature of the class of Hamiltonians of the form (\ref{ham}), and is not reliant on any particular properties of the adjacency submatrix $B$.
-The formulae (\ref{con1},\ref{con2}) for the conserved operators hold completely independent of the choice for $B$.
+The previous examples, dealing with the three different types of boundary conditions, illustrate how the integrability is a structural feature of the class of Hamiltonians of the form (\ref{ham}), and is not reliant on any particular properties of the adjacency submatrix $B$ (other than it is a real, symmetric matrix).
+This is due to the formulae (\ref{con1},\ref{con2}) for the conserved operators holding independent of any particular properties of $B$.
 This opens an avenue for investigating integrability preserving defects in the system.

-This choice of $B$ does, however, strongly influence the character of the Bethe Ansatz solution; the solution depends explicitly on the eigenvalues of $B$.
+Properties of $B$ do, however, strongly influence the character of the Bethe Ansatz solution; the solution depends explicitly on the eigenvalues of $B$.
 For the previous three classes of boundary conditions it was found that the Bethe Ansatz solution can be expressed in closed form, because the eigenvalues are obtained in terms of trigonometric functions.
-It will be seen that the closed form property is no longer present for the defective integrable model.
+It will be seen that the closed form property is no longer present for defective integrable models.
 This will be illustrated through an example, where the defect is associated with the boundary of an open system for $L=8$.

-Consider Fig. \ref{fig4} (a) depicting a $8\times 8$ open lattice, and Fig. \ref{fig4} (b) with a defect on the top boundary.
+Consider Fig. \ref{fig4} (a) depicting an $8\times 8$ open lattice, and Fig. \ref{fig4} (b) with a defect on the top boundary.
 The adjacency submatrix $B$ for case (b) may be read off from the graph, as in the previous examples;

-Note that the only difference between (\ref{bmatrixdbc}) for the graph of Fig. \ref{fig4} (b) and the corresponding matrix for Fig. \ref{fig4} (a) is in the $B_{33}$ entry.
+Note that the only difference between (\ref{bmatrixdbc}) for the graph of Fig. \ref{fig4} (b) and the corresponding matrix for Fig. \ref{fig4} (a) is in the $B_{33}$ entry, denoted in boldface.
 For Fig. \ref{fig4} (a) $B_{33}=1$, while $B_{33}=0$ for Fig. \ref{fig4} (b) due to the defect.
 All other matrix elements are the same.

 In the case of Fig. \ref{fig4} (a), the characteristic polynomial $P(\lambda)$ for $B$ reads

 with the characteristic polynomial of $A$ being ${\mathcal P}(\lambda)=P(\lambda)P(-\lambda)$.
 The roots of ${\mathcal P}(\lambda)$ are given by (\ref{formulaobc}) with $L=8$.